 We take pride in the high quality of our Camp programs.
-At each camp a well-trained and enthusiastic Staff is awaiting the arrival of your Scouts and is eager to assist each Troop in developing its own program.
+At each camp a well-trained and enthusiastic Staff is awaiting the arrival of your Scouts and is eager to assist your Unit in carrying out its plan.
 You are still in charge of your Unit, and your Unit's program should reflect the needs and desires of your Scouts.
 After all, no one knows them better than you.